 Like with properly cured and stored cannabis flower, properly prepared and purged concentrates have undergone little or no decarboxylation, with less than 5% of total THC decarbed.

 Fact: Decarbing concentrate involves the same science as decarbing flower.

-We suggest that you don’t.
+Do you grind weed before or after decarbing?
+We suggest that you don’t grind before.
 This myth arose as an attempt to provide more even heating and combat temperature fluctuations when using the oven for decarboxylation.
 With precision decarb, there’s a need to disturb the trichomes by using a grinder.
 The Nova’s thermal blanket permeates the buds evenly, and intact buds provide more options for use post-decarb and increase the longevity of the material.
 All Nova tests were performed using non-ground material.

 Fact: There’s no need to grind cannabis before precision decarb, and leaving the trichomes intact can increase shelf life.

 6. Fats and Alcohols are Required to Decarb Cannabis